HP-IDOL-OnDemand/HPSentimentAnalysis/TUTORIAL.md

 To create the charts, we use [JavaFX Charts](http://docs.oracle.com/javase/8/javafx/user-interface-tutorial/charts.htm#JFXUI577) which are UI components already available to display the data.

-A GUI application usually involves a lot of code to set up the different components and bind them to their corresponding behaviour.
+A GUI application usually involves a lot of code to set up the different components and bind them to their corresponding behavior.
 Giving a detailed explanation of how to create one goes beyond the scope of this tutorial.
 Therefore, we will only describe the components used and point to additional resources that can help you with the details.

 - The application shows the data using a [TableView](http://docs.oracle.com/javafx/2/ui_controls/table-view.htm).
 - The data seen in the table is also displayed as charts using [Pie Charts](http://docs.oracle.com/javase/8/javafx/user-interface-tutorial/pie-chart.htm#CIHFDADD) and [Line Charts](http://docs.oracle.com/javase/8/javafx/user-interface-tutorial/line-chart.htm#CIHGBCFI), each representing a different analytic from the data.